High-dimensional fillings in Heisenberg groups: Preliminaries

 When $d>0$, we define the {\em mass} of $a$ to be

 and if $d=0$, we let $\mass{a}:=\|a\|_1$.
 We define the {\em support} of $a$ to be

 The Lipschitz chains form a chain complex, which we denote $C^{\text{lip}}_*(X)$.
 If $g:X\to Y$ is a Lipschitz map, we can define $g_\sharp$, the pushforward map, to be the linear map which sends the simplex $\alpha:\Delta^d\to X$ to the simplex $g\circ \alpha$; this is a map of chain complexes.
-Likewise, we can define a smooth chain to be a sum of smooth maps of simplices.
+Likewise, we can define a smooth chain to be a sum of smooth maps of simplices and denote the complex of smooth chains by $C^{\text{sm}}_*(X)$.

-Our approximations are based on triangulations.
-A {\em triangulation} of a space $X$ consists of a simplicial complex $\tau$ and a homeomorphism $\phi:\tau\to X$.
-We will generally refer to the tuple $(\tau,\phi)$ as $\tau$, leaving the homeomorphism implicit.
-We can put a metric and a smooth structure on $\tau$ so that each simplex is isometric to the standard euclidean simplex; we say that a map $\tau\to X$ is {\em piecewise smooth} if it is smooth on each simplex.
-We will require throughout this paper that $\phi$ is locally Lipschitz.

-If $\tau$ is a triangulation of $X$ whose faces are smooth or Lipschitz, then simplicial chains of $X$ are formal sums of faces, and we will consider the simplicial chains of $X$ as a subcomplex of the smooth or Lipschitz chains.
-We denote the chain complex of simplicial chains of $\tau$ by $C_*(\tau)$.
-Federer and Fleming showed that Lipschitz chains can be approximated by simplicial chains \cite{FedFlem}; we will only require approximations of Lipschitz cycles, so we state a simpler version of the theorem.
-In this theorem, we think of $\Pff_\tau(\alpha)$ as an approximation of $\alpha$ and of $\Qff_\tau(\alpha)$ as a chain which interpolates between $\alpha$ and $\Pff_\tau(\alpha)$. \begin{thm}[Deformation Theorem \cite{FedFlem,ECHLPT}] Let $\tau$ be a triangulation of $X$ such that each simplex of $\tau$ is bilipschitz equivalent to the standard euclidean simplex and assume that the simplices of $\tau$ fall into finitely many isometry classes.